fazalmajid/temboz/README.md

 * Optionally, you can import an OPML subscription file if you have one: `./bin/temboz --import foo.opml`
 * If you imported subscriptions, you can trigger a manual refresh: `./bin/temboz --refresh`
 * You can now start the Temboz server: `./bin/temboz --server`

+## Keeping informed

+I would highly recommend you subscribe to Temboz' [RSS feed](https://blog.majid.info/categories/temboz/index.xml) to be notified of security releases and other major announcements.
+It's less than one post a year, I promise...

 ## Credits